wistia/wistia-open-docs/_posts/account-setup.md

 *Account Settings*.
 Many of the tips below require you to open the Account Settings as well.

-To access your Account Settings, you will need to be logged in as the Account Owner.
+{{ "Account Settings is an Account Owner privilege.
+You'll need to be logged in as the Account Owner to access these menus." | alert}}

 Once you're logged in as the Account Owner, find the *Account* drop-down menu in the upper-right hand corner.
 Next, select the
 *Settings* option seen here:

 {% post_image hashed_id: '3ec494cfbab90a33f10773c437fc58e72f28b752', width: 600, class: 'float_left' %}